dideesh92/FundFlow-HealthDepartment/README.md

-Fund Flow Management System in Health Department using Hyperledger Fabric Objective
-The objective of this project is to create a blockchain-based fund flow management system for the health department using Hyperledger Fabric.
-The system ensures secure, transparent, and corruption-free fund distribution to beneficiaries, enabling traceability and accountability in all transactions.

-Built With
-This project utilizes the following technologies and tools:

-Hyperledger Fabric (v3.7): Framework for building enterprise-grade blockchain networks.
-Docker: For containerized deployment of peers, orderers, and other network components.
-Node.js: Backend development for chaincode interactions.
-Fabric CA: To manage identity and access control in the network.
-Fabric SDK: For application development and connecting with the Fabric network.
-Postman: For testing API endpoints during development.
-Key Features
-Transparent Fund Management: Immutable ledger records all fund-related transactions, ensuring transparency.
-Role-Based Access: Specific roles like Customer, MO, DMO, and DHS are defined to control actions in the network.
-Automated Verification: Smart contracts validate fund requests, reducing manual intervention.
-Traceability: End-to-end tracking of requests and disbursements builds trust and accountability.
-Tamper-Proof Data: Blockchain ensures that transaction data cannot be altered or deleted.
-Efficient Workflow: Automation accelerates the request and approval processes.
-How It Works
-Network Setup
-A Hyperledger Fabric network is deployed with four organizations: Customer, MO, DMO, and DHS.
-Each organization has one peer, and there is a single orderer for maintaining transaction order.
-Certificate Authority (CA) manages identity issuance and role-based permissions.
-Fund Request Workflow
-Request Submission:
-Customers submit fund requests with required details and documents.
-These requests are recorded on the blockchain.

-Verification:

-The Medical Officer (MO) verifies the authenticity of the request and updates its status on the blockchain.
-Approval:

-The District Medical Officer (DMO) reviews and approves or rejects the verified request.
-Approved requests proceed to DHS for fund sanctioning.
-Fund Disbursement:

-The Directorate of Health Services (DHS) sanctions funds for approved requests, and the transaction is recorded on the blockchain.
-Audit and Reporting:

-Authorized users can generate audit reports and review the complete transaction history to ensure compliance and proper utilization of funds.
+# **Fund Flow Management System in Health Department**

+## **Objective**
+The goal of this project is to develop a secure and transparent blockchain-based fund flow management system using **Hyperledger Fabric**.
+The system ensures proper fund distribution to beneficiaries, eliminating corruption and enhancing accountability.

+---

+## **Built With**
+The project uses the following technologies and tools:
+- **Hyperledger Fabric v3.7**: Framework for building enterprise-grade permissioned blockchain networks.
+- **Docker**: For deploying network components such as peers, orderers, and certificate authorities in isolated environments.
+- **Node.js**: Backend development and interaction with the blockchain network.
+- **Fabric SDK**: To facilitate application interaction with the Fabric network.
+- **Fabric CA**: Identity management and role-based access control for the network.
+- **Postman**: For testing API endpoints during development.

+---

+## **Key Features**
+1. **Transparent Fund Management**: All fund-related transactions are recorded on an immutable blockchain ledger.
+2. **Role-Based Access Control**: Defined roles (Customer, MO, DMO, DHS) ensure secure access to specific functions.
+3. **Automated Workflows**: Smart contracts streamline fund request submission, verification, and approval processes.
+4. **Traceability**: Complete history of transactions ensures easy tracking and auditing.
+5. **Tamper-Proof Records**: Blockchain technology prevents unauthorized data manipulation.
+6. **Efficiency**: Automation reduces delays and ensures timely disbursement of funds.

+---

+## **How It Works**

+### **Network Architecture**
+The Hyperledger Fabric network consists of:
+- **Four organizations**:
+  - **Customer**: Requests funds.
+  - **Medical Officer (MO)**: Verifies the requests.
+  - **District Medical Officer (DMO)**: Approves verified requests.
+  - **DHS (Directorate of Health Services)**: Sanctions funds for approved requests.
+- **Orderer Node**: Maintains the chronological order of transactions.

+### **Workflow**
+1. **Fund Request Submission**:
+   A beneficiary (Customer) submits a fund request along with necessary details and documents.

+2. **Verification by Medical Officer (MO)**:
+   The MO reviews the request and updates its status on the blockchain.

+3. **Approval by District Medical Officer (DMO)**:
+   The DMO evaluates verified requests and approves or rejects them based on eligibility and fund availability.

+4. **Fund Sanctioning by DHS**:
+   Approved requests are processed by DHS, which disburses funds directly to the beneficiary.

+5. **Audit and Reporting**:
+   All transactions are logged for auditing and compliance purposes.

+---

+Feel free to contribute to this project or raise issues for improvements! 😊